"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: Discussion

 \subsection{The Nature of AI Vulnerabilities}

-The disclosures practices vary across vendors, which belies different perspectives on AI security.
+The disclosure practices vary across vendors, which belies different perspectives on AI security.

-\textbf{AI Vulnerabilities are just Software Vulnerabilities?} When vendors simply add AI products to a list of products that are in-scope for rewards, they implicitly assume the existing policy covers AI vulnerabilities providing they meet the existing criteria for severity.
-This makes sense given firms aim to maintain security properties.
+\textbf{AI Vulnerabilities Fit into Existing Disclosure Policies.} When vendors simply add AI products to a list of products that are in-scope for rewards, they implicitly assume the existing policy covers AI vulnerabilities, provided they meet the criteria for severity.
+This makes sense given vendors aim to maintain security properties.
 If a vulnerability leaks sensitive user data, the vendor should pay to fix it regardless of whether the bug is a SQL or prompt injection.

-The `AI security is just security' view is supported by Table~\ref{tab:vuln-types}, which shows that AI vulnerabilities are most likely to be in-scope when described in terms of which security policies are violated (e.g.\,system integrity, data access, or authorization).
-By contrast, AI vulnerabilities are more likely to be excluded when defined in terms of buzzwords (e.g.\, jail break) or downstream consequences outside traditional security models (e.g.\,hallucination or harmful output).
+This view is supported by Table~\ref{tab:vuln-types}, which shows that AI vulnerabilities are most likely to be in-scope when described in terms of which security policies are violated (e.g.\,system integrity, data access, or authorization).
+By contrast, AI vulnerabilities are more likely to be excluded when defined in terms of buzzwords (e.g.\, jailbreak) or downstream consequences outside traditional security models (e.g.\, hallucination or harmful output).
 In this interpretation, the new aspect of AI is the increased expectations regarding harm prevention.
-For comparison, spell-checkers improve spelling and grammar in abusive and factually incorrect content, yet this could not be submitted as a bug.

-This is seemingly the majoritarian view, given the vast majority of vendors do not have specific AI disclosure policies.
-However, this interpretation is too generous.
-It seems more likely that these vendors are yet to consider updating policies to address AI Security.
-After all, vendors who actively support AI disclosures are also the vendors who process the most vulnerabilities like Microsoft and Google or BBP platforms like HackerOne and BugCrowd.
-The collective experience of this group motivates considering an alternative view, which the industry may or may not be in the process of adopting.
+For comparison, spell-check vendors are not expected to stop their product improving spelling and grammar in abusive and factually incorrect content.
+Most vendors appear to take this view, given 82\% of vendors do not have specific AI disclosure policies.
+However, some of them may update policies to address AI security in the future.
+After all, vendors who actively support AI disclosures are also the vendors that process the most vulnerabilities (e.g., Microsoft and Google) and BBPs like HackerOne and BugCrowd.
+The collective experience of them motivates consideration of an alternative view, which the industry may or may not be in the process of adopting.